JCSadeghi/JCSadeghi.github.io/_pages/about.md

 Before that, I gained an MPhys in Theoretical Physics at the [University of Manchester](https://www.manchester.ac.uk/).

 ### Research interests
-- Machine Learning, particularly for approximation of computer codes
+- Machine Learning
+- Computer Vision
+- Surrogate Models
-- Uncertainty Quantification
+- Uncertainty Quantification for the above
-- Interval Mathematics
-- Imprecise Probability
-- Robust Bayesian Inference
-- Reliability Theory

 During my time at the Institute for Risk and Uncertainty I contributed to the development of the open source generalised uncertainty quantification software, [OpenCossan](http://www.cossan.co.uk).